tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/submit-commands.md

 Add this helper function to render color corresponding to the SubmitResponse's type.

-Tip: this function can be defined outside component because it is independent of any component state.
+This function goes outside the component because it is independent of react component's state.

 Typescript
 : @@snip [SubmitCommand.tsx](../../../../src/components/SubmitCommand.tsx) { #color-helper }